Vulpicida: Description

 The thallus (the vegetative body of the lichen) ranges in form from foliose ("leaf-like", with distinctly formed lobes) and forming rosettes, to somewhat fruticose (branch-like and bushy), with lobes usually dorsiventral with raised tips, sometimes even cylindrical or slightly tapering.
 The upper thallus surface is bright to dark yellow (resulting from usnic acid), sometimes greenish, often wrinkled or somewhat folded.
 The lower thallus surface is weakly yellow, with black central parts, and lacks pseudocyphellae (tiny pores on the outer surface).
 The rhizinae (black hair-like strands that attach the lichen to their substrate) are laminal (originating from all across the thallus surface), almost never close to the margin and rather sparse, and either simple or irregularly branched.

 The apothecia (the fruit body of the lichen) are somewhat marginal (positioned on the edge or near the margin) or laminal, and comprise a brown disc with an often finely scalloped edge.
 The asci (spore-bearing cells) are broadly club-shaped, with a wide ocular chamber (a wide, finger-like protrusion of the epiplasm into the apical region of the ascus), and large axial body.
 The thallus often has a strong staining reaction in Lugol's solution.
 Spores are spherical or nearly so, and number eight per ascus.
 Pycnidia are typically abundant, with either a marginal or laminal arrangement.
 They are generally conspicuous, black, situated on projections, and raised or immersed.
 The medulla is yellow to orange (from pinastric and vulpinic acids).
 The pycnidial wall contains some black pigment.
 The conidia are somewhat flask-shaped or lemon-shaped.
 The genus is characterized by the presence of the secondary metabolites pulvinic acid and vulpinic acid, which are derived from the shikimic acid biosynthetic pathway.
 These compounds, combined with usnic acid, give the species their characteristic yellow and green colors.

 Species

-There are six species in Vulpicida.
+There are four species in Vulpicida, after a taxon merge in 2014.
 They are all found in arctic or boreal regions of the Northern Hemisphere.